adamschlesinger/website/res/pages/resume.md

-i have a personal mission statement i've put together over my time in game development which is **provide the tools people need to succeed**. "tools" can be any of literal software tools, career guidance, knowledge, process, etc. it is my greatest joy to ensure everyone I work with is armed with everything they need to accomplish their goals.
+i have a personal mission statement i've put together over my time in game development which is **provide the tools people need to succeed**. "tools" can be any of literal software tools, career guidance, knowledge, process, etc. it is my greatest joy to ensure everyone i work with is armed with everything they need to accomplish their goals.

 # experience